Spectrum FAQ

 If you are a registered member at Spectrum, then you can join our dedicated private Facebook group for members only.

-Accessing the Spectrum Support team for family work is extremely easy to do.
+Accessing the Spectrum Support team for SEND support is extremely easy, but you must be registered with us beforehand.

-Our team covers many areas of family work such as challenging behaviours, developmental differences, mental health, toiletry issues and sleep, interventions, EHCP, DLA and PIP to name but a few.
-We thoroughly recommend catching up with the team to sense check steps you have already taken or if you are just starting out on your journey towards a possible diagnosis.
+Our team covers many areas of family work, such as challenging behaviours, developmental differences, mental health, toiletry issues, sleep, interventions, EHCP, DLA and PIP, to name but a few.
+We would highly recommend catching up with the team to see if you have already taken or are just starting on your journey towards a possible diagnosis.
 They will be happy to help.
-The areas of support that we provide are expanding all the time.
+The areas of support we provide are continually expanding.

-Our team support you from the comfort of your own home via calls, email and Zoom sessions, so you do not need to worry about where you are based or travelling to appointments.
+Our team supports you from the comfort of your own home via calls, email, and Zoom sessions, so you don’t need to worry about where you are based or travelling to appointments.

 How can I reach the Spectrum team?